Search

 Commitment

-Barnardo’s Scotland Welcome Service committed to support approximately150 participants through a minimum of 48 digital sessions and approximately 20 face to face sessions.
+Barnardo’s Scotland Welcome Service committed to support approximately 150 participants through a minimum of 48 digital sessions and approximately 20 face to face sessions.

 Involvement of New Scots in project